cinnug-nodejs/workshop/basics_end.md

 # Challenge (30 mins)
 Write a command line tool that makes a request to a web server and dumps the response to the console and writes it to a file.
 Allow the output path to be configured as an environment variable.
+Grab the filename as an argument.

+*Bonus*: Prompt the user for the url if it is not passed as an argument.